Equity Policy and Procedures

 I. Scope of this Policy

 This Equity Policy & Procedures (“Policy”) applies to all members of the College community, including students, faculty, and staff (hereinafter “employees”), volunteers, visitors, and other guests of the College community, and to contractors, consultants, and vendors doing business or providing services to the College.
-The Policy applies to on-campus and off-campus conduct by or against a College community member, including online or electronic conduct, when the off-campus conduct (i) occurs during a College-sponsored educational activity or program; (ii) adversely impacts the education or employment of a member of the College community; or (iii) otherwise threatens the health or safety of a member of the College community.
+The Policy applies to conduct by or against a College community member, including online or electronic conduct, whether the conduct occurs on-campus or when the conduct occurs off-campus.
+More specifically, the policy applies when conduct occurs (i) during a College-sponsored educational activity or program; (ii) it adversely impacts the education or employment of a member of the College community; or (iii) it otherwise threatens the health or safety of a member of the College community.
 While the College is committed to the principles of free inquiry and expression, the discrimination, or harassment prohibited by this Policy are neither legally protected expression nor the proper exercise of academic freedom.

 As required by law and regulations, the Title IX Sexual Harassment Policy & Procedures (“Title IX Policy”) is the exclusive method for resolving sexual harassment prohibited by Title IX.
-However, because of our commitment to equity, the College chooses to prohibit sexual harassment, dating violence, domestic violence, stalking, or other sexual misconduct not explicitly covered by Title IX.
-In those situations, the College will use this Policy to address reports of sexual misconduct not explicitly covered by Title IX.
+However, because of our commitment that all members of our community have equal access to college programs and activities, the College chooses to prohibit sex-based harassment, dating violence, domestic violence, stalking, or other sexual misconduct not explicitly covered by Title IX.
+In those situations, the College will use this Policy to address reports of sexual misconduct not explicitly covered by Title IX and will apply Title IX definitions of sexual misconduct, coercion and consent where applicable.

 II.
 Accessibility

 Wheaton College is committed to making the processes described in this Policy accessible to all members of the Wheaton College community, including providing reasonable accommodations to persons with disabilities.
-To learn more about the policies and procedures specific to requesting reasonable accommodations, please visit the “Accessibility Resources” section of the Learning & Accessibility Services webpage (students) or the Employee Handbook (Faculty and staff).
+To learn more about the policies and procedures specific to requesting reasonable accommodations, please visit the “Accessibility & Disability Services” section of the Learning & Accessibility Services webpage (students) or the Employee Handbook (Faculty and staff).

 Further inquiries may be directed as follows: